 Miles from Klondike Highway 2 junction (J) shown.

-J 0 Dempster Corner, junction with Klondike Highway 2 (see Milepost J 298.3 Klondike Loop).
-APD public card lock gas station with diesel (follow prompts on screen) at northeast corner.
+J 0 Dempster Corner, 25 miles/40 km southeast of Dawson City.
+AFD public cardlock gas station with diesel at northeast corner.
 NOTE: Next gas northbound is at Eagle Plains, 229 miles/369 km from here.

-J 44 Tombstone Interpretive Centre; open daily from first week in June to about mid-September; natural history displays, interpretive programs, backcountry camping permits, maps and hiking information.
+J 44 Tombstone Interpretive Centre; large parking area, outhouses, litter bins.
+Open daily from early May to late September.
+The center provides interpretive programs, issues backcountry camping permits, provides maps and hiking information.

 J 46 Tombstone Range Viewpoint.